 The biggest problem with homeschooling strictly from the library is that the book you want, the book you need, may not be there.
 The library may not own it.

 The books you want and may need may be checked out and may have a long long waiting list.

 Due dates and loan times may not work for you.
 Some libraries offer longer loan times for homeschoolers which can be extremely useful.

 Are you going to be able to change your plans, or topic if that happens to you?
 Do you have a backup plan?

 Planning for Homeschooling from the Library

-If you are a planner and have a back up plan for when a book you need is unavailable then you are ahead of the game.
-But, you need to watch out of fines.
+If you are a planner and have a backup plan for when a book you need is unavailable then you are ahead of the game.
+But, you need to watch out for fines.
 Late fines for, obviously, returning materials late.
 But also fine for damage caused to materials or for lost materials.

 How can You Plan to Homeschool from the Library?

-What if a book just isn’t going to be available for from the library?
+What if a book just isn’t going to be available from the library?
 The question is, do you really need it?
 Are you able to get and use a different book instead?
-If no, I look for used on Amazon and Amazon’s Warehouse Deals or used books.
-There is also the option of looking for a Kindle version which is often times cheaper, and you don’t have to store it.
+If not, I look for used on Amazon and Amazon’s Warehouse Deals or used books.
+There is also the option of looking for a Kindle version which is oftentimes cheaper, and you don’t have to store it.